 The Audit and Compliance Committee of the Board of Directors (the "Audit Committee"), under Rule 10A-3 of the Securities and Exchange Act of 1934 and the committee's charter, has the sole authority to appoint or replace the Company's independent auditors.
-The Audit Committee has appointed Yount, Hyde & Barbour, P.C. as the independent auditors to audit the Company's consolidated financial statements for the year ending December 31,
+The Audit Committee has appointed Yount, Hyde & Barbour, P.C. as the independent auditors to audit the Company's consolidated financial statements for the year ending December 31, 2019.

-2016.
 The Audit Committee seeks shareholder ratification of this appointment.
-Yount, Hyde & Barbour, P.C. has acted as the Company's external auditors and has reported on consolidated financial statements since 1999.
-A representative from Yount, Hyde & Barbour, P.C. is expected to be present at the Annual Meeting, will have the opportunity to make a statement if he or she desires to do so, and is expected to be available to respond to appropriate questions.
+Yount, Hyde & Barbour, P.C. has acted as the Company's external auditors and has reported on consolidated financial statements since 1998.
+Representative(s) from Yount, Hyde & Barbour, P.C. are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.